-Will Puerto Rico Be The Prequel to Global Post-Climate Change Dystopia?
+Will Puerto Rico Be The Prequel To Global Post-Climate Change Dystopia?

 Welcome to Dystopia

-If you’ve ever read any dystopian novels or seen dystopian movies, this is often what the post apocalyptic world is portrayed as—A small wealthy elite revels behind gilded walls, while out in the hinterlands, most people struggle for survival, often pitted against each other in armed gangs and tribes.
+If you’ve ever read any dystopian novels or seen dystopian movies, this is often what the post apocalyptic world is portrayed as—a small wealthy elite revels behind gilded walls, while out in the hinterlands, most people struggle for survival, often pitted against each other in armed gangs and tribes.

-Only ten days after Puerto Rico’s second storm of the century in a week, San Juan’s Mayor Carmen Yulín Cruz pleaded “People are dying in this country.
+Only 10 days after Puerto Rico’s second storm of the century in a week, San Juan’s Mayor Carmen Yulín Cruz pleaded, “People are dying in this country.
 I am begging, begging anyone that can hear us, to save us from dying.
 If anybody out there is listening to us, we are dying, and you are killing us with the inefficiency and the bureaucracy.”

-To which President Trump tweeted back insults to the besieged Mayor.
+To which President Trump tweeted back insults to the besieged mayor.

 Even if a dystopian scenario doesn’t fully emerge, it will be months before power, water and transportation are restored to much of the island.
 Lawlessness is likely to grow.
 And Puerto Rico faces the threat of bankruptcy from Wall Street banks on top of it.
 Puerto Rico may never fully recover.